Pheasant Lane Mall: History

-The nature of building on a border between a state with no sales tax (New Hampshire) and a state with one (Massachusetts) was shown in the changing plans and problems.
-Originally, the mall was to straddle the border, with retail on the no-sales-tax side.
-Restaurants were to be on the opposite end, since Massachusetts has a lower meals tax.
+Border proximity

+Originally, the mall was to straddle the border between New Hampshire and Massachusetts.
+The initial plan called for retail stores to be situated on the New Hampshire side, to take advantage of the state's lack of a sales tax.
+Restaurants were to be on the Massachusetts side, since taxes on food would be lower in Massachusetts (5% sales tax in 1986, 6.25% in 2025) than in New Hampshire (8.5% prepared meals tax).

 However, the government of Massachusetts declared all customers, in all stores, would have to pay sales tax to Massachusetts.
 Therefore, the mall was redesigned so that all stores and restaurants were on the New Hampshire side of the border.

 However, the site lines had been drawn up incorrectly, placing one corner of the JCPenney building in Massachusetts.
 Consequently, the corner of JCPenney was cut off and re-bricked into its current pentagonal shape.

-The Jordan Marsh location was occupied in spring 1996 by Macy's, which then moved in early 2006 into the space formerly taken by Filene's when Macy's was merged with Filene's.
-The original Jordan Marsh location in the mall is now occupied by Dick's Sporting Goods, restaurants Burtons Grill and Red Robin, and Shops Visionworks and Massage Envy Spa.
-Lechmere closed in fall 1997 and was rebuilt into the Target store in fall 1999.
+Anchors

 In 2011, Pheasant Lane underwent a $10 million renovation that included a redesign of the food court, new lighting and fixtures, ceramic tiles and carpeting, as well as an expansion to the number of retailers and restaurants.
 The renovations were finished by September 2012.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Pheasant Lane Mall, into Seritage Growth Properties.

-On November 7, 2019, it was announced that Sears would be closing as part of a plan to close 96 stores nationwide.
 The store closed on February 2, 2020.